teleporthq/teleport-code-generators/README.md

 export default MyFirstComponent
 ```

-For the `Vue` generator, just switch the package:
+For other frameworks, just switch the package:
 ```javascript
 import VueGenerator from '@teleporthq/teleport-component-generator-vue'